-For one minute, stop and ask yourself how you are feeling.
-Without thinking about why you are feeling any certain way, be mindful of your internal emotions.
+For one minute a day, stop and ask yourself how you are feeling.
+Without thinking about why you are feeling any certain way.
+Be mindful of your internal emotions.
 Where are you feeling it in your body?
 Focus only on your body.

 “Allow yourself to feel.
 If you catch yourself retelling stories in moments of focus through pain, your mind is trying to find relief.
 Justified denial of your own responsibility.
 The smartest way to get out of a painful situation.”

 Meditation through Pain

 Feel your triggers.
 Physically.
 Your inner judge is constantly dictating what you should and shouldn’t do.
 If you do this be praised, if you do that you will be rebuked.
 Seeking recognition is only another method to avoid rejection.

 “Your inner judge is actually an internalized version of the voice of your parents when you were young.”

 Growing up, you had to submit to your parents, assuming the position of being the weaker, inferior one.
 (But many strong willed adolescents end up rebelling, some grow inferiority complexes).
 To become the master instead of the slave to the inner judge, you must accept yourself.
 And move past any fear of self-rejection.

 Our thoughts can often act like wild horses, reacting to all the stimuli you experience outside of yourself, running through the valley of your mind.
 You can’t calm the horse down by hitting and kicking them (self-rejection).
 Instead, quiet them with kindness.
 Be the master.